Flick-Picker/full-stack/docs/VnVPlan/README.md

-# Test Plan
+# Verification and Validation Plan

-The folders and files for this folder are as follows:
+The folders and files for the verification and validation plan.

-Describe ...